IBM-Cloud/docs/openwhisk/openwhisk_reference.md

 {: #openwhisk_syslimits_invocations}
 * The rate limit N is set to 120/3600 and limits the number of action invocations in one minute/hour windows.
 * A user cannot change this limit when creating the action.
-* A CLI call that exceeds this limit receives an error code corresponding to TOO_MANY_REQUESTS.
+* A CLI or API call that exceeds this limit receives an error code corresponding to HTTP status code `429: TOO MANY REQUESTS`.

 ### Size of the parameters (Fixed: 1MB)
 {: #openwhisk_syslimits_parameters}